LATEST ARTICLE

 1. Reliability

-Reliability is the ability of the software to perform its required functions under stated conditions for a specified period of time without failure.
+Reliability quantifies the software's ability to perform needed functions under defined conditions without failure.

 Components: